phydev/PyBlog/README.md

 | [index.html](https://github.com/phydev/PyBlog/blob/main/index.html) | website main page - we will import posts.html here |
 |  [main.yml](https://github.com/phydev/PyBlog/blob/main/.github/workflows/main.yml) | This is the workflow ran by Actions  |

+# Why?

+I was looking for solutions that would allow me to have a list of posts generated automatically immediately after pushing new articles into my website repository.
+The challenge is to have such a system while you keep your website serverless with static html only.

+The most well established method is [Jekyll](https://github.com/jekyll/jekyll), a static site generator that is the engine behind [GitHub Pages](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll).
+This method is great if you're not looking to personalise your website too much - just select an available theme and use as it is.
+My problem with this method is that I found personalisation quite difficult and the configuration system is not very intuitive to navigate.
+I wanted to have just a simple professional website, but the available themes would not fit my purpose.

+So I understood the mechanisms behind Jekyll and decide to build something similar, but simpler and that would give me total control of my website.
+This is how PyBlog was born.

 # How to use?